 Jospak’s solution for keeping food fresh with the smallest possible environmental footprint has been acknowledged both in Scandinavia and worldwide.
 Jospak has received a ScanStar 2018 Award from the Scandinavian Packaging Association and a WorldStar 2019 Award from the World Packaging Organisation.

 “Reducing plastic and over-packaging is one of the great environmental challenges that we want to meet with our product,” stressed managing director Tarja Heikkilä.

 With a history going back as far as 1872, Kotkamills is now a game-changer that offers food service and packaging alternatives to disposables that contain plastic.
 The company’s key innovation is a water-based dispersion coating that creates an effective barrier layer for food packaging applications.
 The end products are plastic-free and fully recyclable.

 In 2019, Kotkamills was recognised for its commitment to revolutionise paper cup production and recycling by being named one of the winners of the NextGen Cup Challenge, a global innovation initiative launched by the NextGen Consortium.

 “Today, consumers and companies actively seek solutions that make the world less dependent on plastic,” said CEO Markku Hämäläinen.
 “We are thrilled by this opportunity to work with global brands in order to make a difference one cup at a time.”

 This year, this food and drink packaging giant is celebrating 100 years of growth.
-Started by a village baker’s son in 1920, the business has evolved into a global packaging leader that operates in over 30 countries, including Australia, China, India, Russia and the US.
+Started by a village baker’s son in 1920, the business has evolved into a global packaging leader that operates in over 30 countries, including Australia and India.

 Huhtamäki’s state-of-the-art packaging solutions are recyclable, circular and sustainable.
 A good example is paper straws made from fibre sourced from sustainably managed forests and supplied to McDonald’s restaurants in the UK and across Europe.